hackercobalt/Pypaint/README.md

 A simple python drawing program using pygame.

 Controls:
 Left mouse to draw, right mouse to erase.
-Increase/reduce the brush size with the mouse wheel and change colors with the middle mouse.
+Increase/reduce the brush size with the mouse wheel and change the colors with the middle mouse button.
-TAB to save your work, BACKSPACE to erase the screen.
+TAB to save your art, BACKSPACE to erase the screen.
 ESC closes the program.

-Make sure that the image files are in the same directory as the program or it won't work.
+If you change the names of the files or folders, the program may not work.